The University of New England’s School of Social Work offers several options for the completion of the Master of Social Work degree:

 To be considered for admission, you must have

-- Completed a Bachelor’s degree from a regionally accredited college or university.
+- Completed a Bachelor’s degree from a US regionally accredited college or university or international equivalent.
 (If degree is in progress at time of acceptance, degree must be completed prior to matriculation.)

 - Cumulative GPA of 3.0 or better is preferred.
 (If your GPA is lower, please address this in your personal statement.)

-- Evidence of work or volunteer experience in the human service field with MSW supervision.
+- Evidence of work or volunteer experience working with people in a human service environment.

 Note: Before matriculation, accepted applicants will be expected to meet all health immunization requirements; to obtain a physical examination with proof of up-to-date immunization status.
 Please visit Student Health Care for details.

-As required by clinical training sites, students may be subject to criminal background checks and drug screens prior to matriculation, and periodically throughout the MSW program.
+As required by clinical training sites, students will be subject to criminal background checks and drug screens prior to matriculation, and periodically throughout the MSW program.

 PROCEDURES AND POLICIES